 RESULTS

-MeCP2 truncation does not alter the differentiation of hematopoietic precursors to macrophages.
+MeCP2 truncation in BMDM induces differential response to polarizing stimuli.

 In order to assess the ability of MeCP2308/y (MUT) and wild-type WT bone marrow precursors to differentiate into macrophages, precursor cells were cultured for 6 days in the presence of M-CSF and the percentages of CD11b+CD45+ cells were analyzed by flow cytometry.
-We found that 96-98% of the cells in cultures from both genotypes were CD11b+CD45+, indicating a high level of purity (Fig. 1a-c).
+We found that 96-98% of the cells in cultures from both genotypes were CD11b+CD45+, indicating a high level of purity (data not shown).
 Therefore, we conclude that MeCP2 truncation did not affect the process of differentiation to macrophages under standard conditions.

-MeCP2 truncation in BMDM induces differential response to polarizing stimuli.

 Next, we sought to compare the immune response in WT and MUT-BMDM under polarizing conditions.
 For this purpose, we stimulated BMDM with either LPS+IFN (classical activation, M1 profile) or IL-4 (alternative activation, M2 profile) and 4 h later, we assessed the expression levels of prototypical genes of each profile using real time RT-PCR.

-We found that for both genotypes, the relative level of expression for all the M1 genes analyzed (TNF, IL-1, IL-6 and iNOS) was significantly increased in LPS+IFN-activated BMDM in comparison to basal levels (Fig. 2a-d).
-However, MUT-BMDM under this stimuli showed higher level of expression of TNF compared to stimulated WT-BMDM (Fig. 2a).
-On the other hand, when WT-BMDM were stimulated with IL-4, we found significant increase in the expression of all M2 genes analyzed (FIZZ, CD206, ARG-1 and IL-10) in relation to the control group (Fig. 2e-h).
-Conversely, IL-4-stimulated MUT-BMDM showed significantly lower expression of FIZZ1 compared to stimulated WT-BMDM (Fig. 2e).
-Moreover, MUT-BMDM expressed lower levels of IL-10 and the surface marker CD206 than WT-BMDM, regardless of the stimulus (Fig. 2f, h).
+We found that for both genotypes, the relative level of expression for all the M1 genes analyzed (TNF, IL-1, IL-6 and iNOS) was significantly increased in LPS+IFN-activated BMDM in comparison to basal levels (Fig. 1a-d).
+However, MUT-BMDM under this stimuli showed higher level of expression of TNF compared to stimulated WT-BMDM (Fig. 1a).
+On the other hand, when WT-BMDM were stimulated with IL-4, we found significant increase in the expression of all M2 genes analyzed (FIZZ, CD206, ARG-1 and IL-10) in relation to the control group (Fig. 1e-h).
+Conversely, IL-4-stimulated MUT-BMDM showed significantly lower expression of FIZZ1 compared to stimulated WT-BMDM (Fig. 1e).
+Moreover, MUT-BMDM expressed lower levels of IL-10 and the surface marker CD206 than WT-BMDM, regardless of the stimulus (Fig. 1f, h).
 These results suggest that MeCP2 mutation alters the immune profile under polarizing conditions, resulting in an exacerbated pro-inflammatory setting and a deficient anti-inflammatory response.